- Text Book (required): Separation Process Principles, 3rd or 4th edition, by Seader, Henley & Roper.

 I strongly encourage you to work together on homework assignments.
 Discuss the problem and your solution approaches with each other.
 However, you must submit your own work.
 Copying others’ work is plagiarism and will not be tolerated.
 Consequences of cheating and plagiarism include failure of homework assignments, failure of this class, and possibly dismissal from the chemical engineering program.

-Homework assignments must be submitted electronically via the course web page.
+Homework assignments must be submitted electronically.
 You should write a report describing the problem, your solution, and presenting your results.
 Submit your report as a Jupyter notebook.
 For more information, see the Homework page.

 - 30% Homework